 Only one minor two-car collision happened in the area earlier in the day, per the California Highway Patrol.
 The CHP reported no injuries to the L.A.
 Times.

-Perhaps the biggest problem was that only this one Chevron was in on the 30-cent gas deal.
-Surely Amazon, of all companies, could've afforded to run this promotion at several stations across the L.A. area, and thus, spread some of the chaos around.
+companies, could've afforded to run this promotion at several stations across the L.A. area, and thus, spread some of the chaos around.

 Amazon acknowledged the over-popularity of its stunt on Twitter, claiming that it didn't expect to bring "Manhattan traffic" with them.

 MORE TO READ

 Japan’s Crazy Cult Hit, Best Motoring‘s Hot-Version, Is Coming to Amazon Prime

 Hot-Version does what you want every car show to do: throw pro drivers in tuner specials and supercars on track, then let them fight it out.

 Rivian Confirms $700M Investment Round Led by Amazon for Electric Truck, SUV Production

 The new influx of cash pushes the automaker’s total money raised past the billion-dollar mark.